makeabilitylab/ProtoSound/StandaloneAndroidApp/README.md

 <b>After training 5 sounds, can I train different sounds?</b>
 - Yes.
 After training 5 sounds, you can make necessary changes on the <b>Train</b> tab then tap on "TRAIN" to train the sounds again.

-## Support ##

-- Developed with [Dhruv Jain](https://homes.cs.washington.edu/~djain/) and collaborators at [MakeabilityLab](https://makeabilitylab.cs.washington.edu/)
-- Contact [Khoa Nguyen](https://www.linkedin.com/in/akka/) @MakeabilityLab through email `akhoa99` at cs.washington.edu
-- Contact [Quan Dang](https://www.linkedin.com/in/quangary/) @MakeabilityLab through email `quangary` at cs.washington.edu
-- Contact [Hung V Ngo](https://www.hungvngo.com) @MakeabilityLab through email `hvn297` at cs.washington.edu

-Drop us a note if you are using or plan to use ProtoSound for research purposes.
-We are also happy to help with any questions or issues.

 ## Acknowledgement ##

 - Audio bytes are written to and read from .wav files with the use of [Wav Files - The Lab Book Pages](http://www.labbookpages.co.uk/audio/wavFiles.html).
 - The ML model depends on [JLibrosa](https://github.com/Subtitle-Synchronizer/jlibrosa) to convert raw audio sounds to MFCC features.

-## Related Work ##

-- [SoundWatch](https://makeabilitylab.cs.washington.edu/project/soundwatch/): SoundWatch: Exploring Smartwatch-based Deep Learning Approaches to Support Sound Awareness for Deaf and Hard of Hearing Users
-- [HomeSound](https://makeabilitylab.cs.washington.edu/project/smarthomedhh/): An Iterative Field Deployment of an In-Home Sound Awareness System for Deaf or Hard of Hearing Users